nithishakumar/Pattern-After-Effects-Plugin/README.md

    ![image](https://user-images.githubusercontent.com/73742037/131928290-43f029dd-4664-464e-a667-45537e956981.png)

-7. Link OpenCV to your static library by adding the path to "include" and "lib" under "Include Directories" and "Library Directories" of this project:
+7. Link OpenCV to your static library by adding the path to "include" and "lib" in your OpenCV folder under "Include Directories" and "Library Directories" of this project:

    ![image](https://user-images.githubusercontent.com/73742037/131928183-cc8f2460-4463-458e-a5b2-896720664aef.png)